surtweig/fridge/README.md

 # XCM2 Fridge

 Fridge is a 8-bit computer based on extended Intel 8080 instruction set with graphics acceleration.
-Current implementation consists of an emulator (Windows x64 + DirectX 11) and VHDL design for FPGA development board Terasic DE0-CV (Altera Cyclone V), as well as various tools such as - assembly compiler, custom simplistic language compiler and an IDE.
+Current implementation consists of an emulator and VHDL design for FPGA development board Terasic DE0-CV (Altera Cyclone V), as well as various tools such as - assembly compiler, custom simplistic language compiler and an IDE.

 ## Current progress
 | Component | State |
 | - | - |
-| Win64 emulator | Almost (no sprites acceleration)
+| Win64 emulator | Done
+| WebAssembly emulator | To do
 | VHDL design | On hold
 | Assembly compiler | Done
-| Freon compiler | In progress
+| Frion compiler | In progress
 | Fridge IDE | On hold

 ## Block diagram